pascal-mueller/semiflow/README.md

 Torch based deep learning framework implementing semiring backpropagation

-It uses PyTorch for elemental operations but implements its own computational graph and backpropagation.
+It uses PyTorch for elemental operations but implements its own computational graph and (semiring) backpropagation.

-# Run
+# Setup
+Clone this repo and do:

+- `pip install -m venv .venv`
+- `source .venv/bin/activate`
 - `pip install -r requirements.txt`
-- `source .venv/bin/activate`

-# Computational Graph
-- How do I build the computational graph?

-# Semiring-Backpropagation
-- How do I write the semiring backpropagation?
+- `pip install -e .`

+This creates an editable install of the package.
+You can now use it inside the `.venv` virtual enfironment by using `from semiflow import <module>`.